 We love french toast and often eat it weekly.
 French toast was created as a budget-friendly breakfast using a couple of eggs, some dairy, and whatever stale bread you had.
 It has now become a highly customizable and decadent breakfast treat.
-Below are some tips on how to make french toast.
+Let’s be honest it is basically dessert for breakfast.
+Below are some tips on how to make the best french toast.

 - Avoid pre-sliced bread.
 Slicing your own bread allows you to control the thickness of the slices.
 Ideally, your slices should be ½ to 1 inch thick.

-- Before I cook my french toast I like to fry some bacon so that I have the bacon grease to coat my pan.
+- Bacon Grease: Before cooking french toast, I like to fry some bacon so that I have the bacon grease to coat my pan with.

 - Brioche: Brioche is enriched with butter and eggs, which gives it a rich buttery flavor.
 It maintains its shape well and makes french toast that has a creamy center and crispy sides.